chocolatey-community/chocolatey-packages/automatic/lightalloy/README.md

 * Blu-Ray and DVD - You also can watch Blu-Rays and DVDs with Light Alloy, but only if they are not encrypted

 ![Light-Alloy screenshot](https://cdn.rawgit.com/chocolatey/chocolatey-coreteampackages/727f4612/automatic/lightalloy/screenshot.png)

-## Notes

-- __Warning:__ The installer is not silent. `AutoIt` will automatically click through the installer.
-Be careful when doing something else while installing, you might mess up the automated click-through.